 Conditions of Acceptance

-In accepting an elective, you will be required to abide by the guidelines of the University of Wollongong, the Hospital to which you are appointed to and your allocated supervisor.
+In accepting an elective placement, the student will be required to abide by the guidelines of the University of Wollongong, the Hospital to which they are appointed to and their allocated supervisor.

 Registration with the Australian Health Practitioner Regulation Agency (APHRA)

 Australia's national registration and accreditation scheme began on 1 July 2010.
 The scheme is governed by nationally consistent legislation, the Health Practitioner Regulation National Law Act 2009 (the national law) as in force in each State and Territory.
 The role of the Boards under national law is to protect the public.